charles-azam/deepengineer/README.md

 - [ ] Agent that can draw
 - [ ] Agent that can draw in 3D
 - [ ] Agent that can run mechanical simulations
+- [ ] Scientific prompt for engineering tasks

 ## Deploying:
 - [X] Building a front in React